 I couldn’t have said it better myself.
 Publicity is precisely all of these things.
 I have been doing this for 22 years so, YES.

 A music publicist is hired as a member of your team to represent you to the media.
 Media is traditionally defined as editors and writers of blogs, podcasts, newspapers, magazines, and some TV bookers.
 Some publicists may also cover radio for interviews or live sessions on tour stops.
-But if you want to get on the radio “charts” which is really not a thing (like CMJ which BTW is dead so don’t strive or you will look like a moron), you will need a radio promoter.
+But if you want to get on the radio “charts” which is really not a thing, you will need a radio promoter.

 2. You Are in the Driver’s Seat Here.
 If A Music PR Firm Contacts You – Be Wary

 There are a few completely SHADY PR firms out there who will contact you and tell you that they can’t WAIT to represent you.
 RUN screaming for the hills unless that publicist has a damn good reason for taking the time out of his or her insanely busy schedule to reach out and find you on ReverbNation, Twitter or SoundCloud.
-If they saw you live or they have a REAL reason (like they represent a band you are friends with) then, okay – otherwise….
-It’s a PR firm who has been contributing to the commoditization of a highly nuanced process and system that is valuable and precious.
-These kind of music publicity firms are hurting firms who do our work with passion and integrity.
+If they saw you live or they have a REAL reason (like they represent a band you are friends with) or seem especially passionate then, okay, talk to them but WITH CAUTION.
+There are unfortunately lots of firms that call themselves PR firms only to do shady work and steal your hard-earned money and while these firms are not the norm, they are the kind of music publicity firms that are hurting firms who do our work with passion and integrity.

 3. With Publicity, You Pay for Effort – Never for Results.

-Ever head something like this: “I hired a publicist and I only got six placements.
-That cost me $1,000 per placement” Unfortunately, this is not how you quantify a PR campaign.
-You pay for the amount of time, effort, and strategy the publicist makes on your behalf.
-It is up to you to help make sure time, effort, and strategy are part of the equation….
+Ever heard something like this: “I hired a publicist and I only got six placements.
+That cost me $1,000 per placement.”
+Unfortunately, this is not how you quantify a PR campaign.
+You pay for the amount of time, effort, and strategy the publicist makes on your behalf, as well as their experience.
+It is up to you to help make sure time, effort, and strategy are part of the equation.
 Of course, you should get many results.
 Getting nothing is totally unacceptable.
 But you never know when your publicist’s efforts will show up months, and sometimes like a year after your campaign is complete.
-For example, Not everyone who is going to see your YouTube video is going to view it the day you post it but over time the right person can see it and, an amazing thing may happen.
+This is the part of PR that is so important to remember.
+For example, not everyone who is going to see your YouTube video is going to view it the day you post it but over time the right person can see it and, an amazing thing may happen.
+A blog you placed with today might invite you to do a showcase overseas three years from now when they’re head of a festival.
+You never know. (and yes, I have seen these things happen!)
 And don’t forget you CAN do all of your own PR (read our handy-dandy 3-part guide here!) – it just takes a LOT of time and effort.

 4. A PR Campaign Needs to Be Planned Well in Advance.